Causality-Based Scores Alignment in Explainable Data Management: Introduction

+\ignore{\comfa{Just to add a little bit of color here, it is not exactly that the results \textbf{do not apply} in the context, it's that the results itself do not provide any new insight in terms of characterizing the games for which the scores aligned.
+The papers cited here just transform the scores into another form (based on integrals), and the say that the games in which the scores are aligned are the ones for which these integrals are aligned.
+I'm ok the current phrasing though, it's just that is more than \textbf{not applying}, but I wouldn't know how to say it politely.}}

-In actual causality, counterfactual interventions affect {\em endogenous variables}, while those variables that are not affected by them are called {\em exogenous}.
-In the context of DBs, this amounts to having a partition of the instance into {\em endogenous and exogenous tuples}.
-Interventions only affect the former, and can be thought as tuple insertions and tuple deletions.
-When the query at hand is monotone, e.g. a conjunctive query, only deletions matter.
+In actual causality, counterfactual interventions affect {\em endogenous variables}, but not {\em exogenous variables}.
+In our case, this amounts to having a partition of the DB into {\em endogenous and exogenous tuples}.
+Interventions affecting the former can be thought as tuple insertions and deletions.
+When the query is monotone, only deletions matter.
 This kind of partition of the DB has also been considered with {\sf Resp} \cite{QA_Causality}, \ with both {\sf Shapley} and {\sf BPI} \cite{Shapley_Tuple_Bertossi}, and {\sf CES} \cite{Causal_Effect,clear25}.
-It turns out that the the presence of exogenous tuples has an effect on the values taken by the scores, and also on their computational properties. \ Actually, as we show in this work, exogenous tuples also affect the alignment of scores.
+It turns out that exogenous tuples have an effect on the values taken by the scores, and their computational properties. \ Actually, as we show in this work, the possible presence of exogenous tuples may also have an impact on score alignment.

-More specifically, we investigate in detail conditions on DB instances and Boolean Conjunctive Queries (BCQs) under which pairs of scores are aligned or not.
-In fact, we will unveil some syntactic classes of queries for which the scores are always aligned; and also, other classes for which the scores are not always aligned.
-The role or presence of exogenous tuples in the DB turns out to be relevant.
+\ignore{++ \red{More specifically, we investigate in conditions on DBs and Boolean Conjunctive Queries (BCQs) under which pairs of scores are aligned or not.
+In fact, we unveil syntactic classes of queries for which the scores are always aligned (for every DB); and also, other classes for which the scores are not always aligned. } ++}

-In this work, {\sf CES} takes a prominent role.
-It has been less investigated by the data management community than the other scores.
-It was first proposed and used in \cite{Causal_Effect}, but its properties -actually in a generalized version- have been investigated only recently in \cite{clear25}, where its complexity and axiomatic properties have been established. \ In \cite{Causal_Effect}, {\sf CES} was introduced as an alternative to {\sf Resp}.
-In this work, we pay special attention to the alignment of these two scores.

-We first compare {\sf CES} with {\sf Resp} in two scenarios: (a) Instances with exogenous tuples, and (b) Instances without them. \ For case (a), we fully characterize the class of BCQs, that is, for every BCQ, we can determine if the scores are always aligned or not. \ For case (b), we exhibit classes of queries for which the scores are always aligned. \ Finally, we compare {\sf CES} and {\sf Resp} with {\sf Shapley}, exhibiting a class of queries for which the scores are not aligned.